InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 - modern      time keeping
 - traditional time keeping

+An additional consideration whether it is more effective to use the traditional base ten as opposed to the ancient base twelve when generating the set of solfeggio frequencies.

 ##### Traditional Time Keeping
 Most people know that traditionally, sunset is considered to mark the beginning of the